hamzeen/groceries-app/README.md

 * [Jasmine](https://jasmine.github.io) testing framework has been employed for `BDD`.
 * Tests have been written to cover all the components.
 * The project follows `SOLID principles`, `DRY`
-* Entire project has been written in TypeScript to utilize `static-typing`; Javascript is `dynamically-typed`.
+* Entire project has been written in TypeScript to utilize `static-typing`; JavaScript is `dynamically-typed`.

 ## Screens